frcteam573/Team573ProgrammingDocs/RobotCode.rst

 Stock Code Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In Robot.cpp, there are different sections of the code that have different functions when we run them.
+The FIRST Robotics Competition provides a code structure that must be used.
+The main file is called Robot.cpp.
+Within that file there are different functions that run during particular parts of each match.

 * note: "init" stands for initialization *

-First is the robot init section.
+First is the robot init function.
 This portion of the code runs as soon as the robot is turned on.
 It doesn't run again until the robot is power cycled again.

-The next section that comes is the autonomous init section.
+The next function is the autonomous init section.
 This portion of the code runs as soon as the autonomous mode is enabled.
 It doesn't run again until autonomous mode is disabled and enabled again.
 After that comes autonomous periodic.
-This portion of the code runs after autonomous init finishes running, and runs the entire time autonomous mode is enabled.
-It contains all of the functions you will run or choose to run during the autonomous period.
+This portion of the code runs after autonomous init finishes running, and it constantly loops through itself the entire time autonomous mode is enabled.
+Here is where you need to put all of the functions you will run during the autonomous period.

-The last two sections are teleop init and teleop periodic.
+The last two functions are teleop init and teleop periodic.
 Teleop init, like the other init sections, runs when teleop is enabled, and doesn't run unless teleop is disabled and enabled again.
-Teleop periodic, which comes after teleop init, runs after autonomous init finishes running and runs the entire time teleop is enabled.
-It contains all of the functions you will run or choose to run during the teleop period.
+Teleop periodic, which comes after teleop init, runs after teleop init finishes running and runs the entire time teleop is enabled.
+Here is where you need to put all the functions you want to run during the teleop period.

 How to build and deploy code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~